ajkswamy/BlenderSWCVizualizer/README.md

 1. An SSWC file contains an extra column in addition to the 7 in a normal SWC file.
 This extra column must contain only integers from 0 to 7.
 2. The array baseCols is a color map.
 3. If a segment has the value 3 in it's 8th column, then it will be coloured with the 4th color in the colormap in baseCols.
+4. Materials are internally created corresponding to each color in baseCols.
+The "emit" and transparency "alpha"s of these materials can also be specified using the arrays "emits" and "alphas"
-4. To use, change the string in sys.path.append('...') to the path which contains blenderHelper.py
+5. To use, change the string in sys.path.append('...') to the path which contains blenderHelper.py
-5. Then in a terminal, enter "blender --python vizSSWC.py -- /path/to/SWC/file"
+6. Then in a terminal, enter "blender --python vizSSWC.py -- /path/to/SWC/file"

 vizSSWC_schematic.py: Similar to vizSSWC.py but with the radii of all the segments set to a single specified value.
 ----------